-Somians that are servered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+S What you must pay when you get these service Services that are covered for you In-Network Out-of-Network Depression screening We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+40% coinsurance for an annual depression screening visit.
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests. \$30 copay for this Medicare-covered preventive service.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+40% coinsurance for the Medicare-covered diabetes screening tests.

+What you must pay when yo What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: 0% coinsurance for preferred Medicare-covered diabetic monitoring supplies.
+40% coinsurance for Medicare-covered diabetic monitoring supplies.
+Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-0% to 20% coinsurance for Medicare-covered diabetic monitoring supplies. \$0 copay for one pair of Medicare-covered therapeutic shoes and up to two pairs of inserts.
-40% coinsurance for Medicare-covered diabetic monitoring supplies.
-40% coinsurance for one pair of Medicare- covered therapeutic shoes and up to two pairs of inserts.
+Diabetes self-management training is covered under certain conditions.
+Non-preferred diabetic supplies require prior authorization. monitoring supplies.
+20% coinsurance for non-preferred Medicare-covered diabetic monitoring supplies. \$0 copay for Medicare-covered diabetic therapeutic shoes or inserts. \$0 copay for Medicare-covered diabetes self-management training services.
+Diabetic Supplies and Services limited to those from the following preferred manufacturers: • Blood Glucose Meter and testing supplies - One Touch • Continuous Glucose Monitor and supplies - FreeStyle Libre Systems 40% coinsurance for Medicare-covered diabetic therapeutic shoes or inserts.
+20% coinsurance for Medicare-covered diabetes self-management training services.

-Somicos that are covered for you What you must pay wh nust pay when you get these services Services that are covered for you In-Network Out-of-Network Diabetes self-management training, diabetic services and supplies (continued) Diabetes self-management training is covered under certain conditions.
-Non-preferred diabetic supplies require prior authorization. \$0 copay for Medicare- covered self- management training services.
-20% coinsurance for Medicare-covered self- management training services.
-Diabetic Supplies and Services limited to those from the following manufacturers: Blood Glucose Meter and testing supplies - One Touch Continuous Glucose Monitor and supplies - FreeStyle Libre Systems 0% coinsurance for preferred brands and 20% coinsurance for non-preferred brands.
-Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 10 as well as Chapter 3, Section 7 of this document.)
+Complete that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-Durable Medical Equipment must be purchased from a Medicare-approved supplier.
 20% coinsurance for Medicare-covered durable medical equipment.
-Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance for equipment provided by a participating provider, every month.
+Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance, every month.
+Your cost sharing will not change after being enrolled for 36 months.
 40% coinsurance for Medicare-covered durable medical equipment.
-Your cost sharing for Medicare oxygen equipment coverage is 40% coinsurance for equipment provided by a non-participating provider, every month.
+Your cost sharing for Medicare oxygen equipment coverage is 40% coinsurance, every month.
+Your cost sharing will not change after being enrolled for 36 months.